-Results of external exams will be available via the INSIGHT PORTAL from 9am on the published results dates.
+Results of external exams will be available via the INSIGHT PORTAL from 8.30am on the published results dates.
 Results can be printed from the Insight Portal at home if convenient.
-There is no need to come into school to collect results unless students have a question or query concerning their grades, or need information and advice.
+You can come into school to collect results and we will write to you before these dates to let you know the arrangements.

-However, please remember that your Insight portal access will cease on 31st August 2020 if you are not returning to school in September.
+However, please remember that your Insight portal access will cease on 31st August 2023 if you are not returning to school in September.